mycujoo/material-icons/README.md

 ### Example

-"3d rotation" icon in the "Action" category would be named `icon_3d_rotation` and would be imported from `'material-icons/action'`.
+"3d rotation" icon in the "Action" category would be named `Icon3dRotation` and would be imported from `'material-icons/action'`.

 ```
-import { icon_3d_rotation as IconRotation } from 'material-icons/action'
+import { Icon3dRotation } from 'material-icons/action'
 ```

 👌